Hardwood Plywood - China

 Situation: There was a short article on a local news site regarding the shut-down of an old, family-owned producer because of competition with imports from China that were priced below their raw material costs making it impossible for them to compete and resulting in the loss of U.S. manufacturing jobs in a small town.

-Result: TAG’s research convinced the U.S. International Trade Commission that the domestic industry was materially injured by the subject imports.
+Result: TAG’s research convinced the U.S. International Trade Commission (ITC) that the domestic industry was materially injured by the subject imports.
 TAG’s analysis of public bid data was used to demonstrate specific instances where the domestic industry lost sales and revenue to the dumped imports.

 Stainless Steel Flanges – China and India